 - 1. Place Kill cord under kill switch (Dinghy driver must always wear the kill cord). - 2.
 Open vent on fuel tank cap (this vent can stay open; it allows air out but will not allow water to go in).
-The fuel in the tank expands in this climate and if vent is left closed it can damage the tank and cause a fuel leak. - 3.
+The fuel in the tank expands in this climate and if the vent is left closed it can damage the tank and cause a fuel leak. - 3.
 Few pumps on fuel line bulb. - 4.
-Make sure outboard is in neutral. - 5.
+Make sure the outboard is neutral. - 5.
 Add some revs using throttle on tiller handle. - 6.
-Push engine start button. - 7.
-If the outboard does not start pushing the engine start button, then use the manual pull cord.
+Pull on start pull cord. - 7.
+If the outboard does not start then pull choke and try again, as soon as the outboard starts push choke back in.